Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

 Here and there, a few votes remained to be counted.
 But the outcome was clear to most of the media.
 The election was over.
 And President Trump had lost.

-But nearly two weeks later, as courts shut down the Trump campaign’s longshot legal challenges and states move forward with certifications of the vote, Trump himself is not letting go.
+But nearly two weeks later, as courts shut down the Trump campaign’s long-shot legal challenges and states move forward with certifications of the vote, Trump himself is not letting go.
 And fighting alongside him are large — if wavering— swaths of the conservative media landscape.

 The result is an alternate information universe that, despite all evidence to the contrary, attempts to portray the election’s outcome as still uncertain and a Biden presidency as highly doubtful if not illegitimate.
-“President Trump was right to call this for it really is — fraud,” declared the popular conservative radio host Todd Starnes in a Nov.
+“President Trump was right to call this for what it really is — fraud,” declared the popular conservative radio host Todd Starnes in a Nov.
 5 piece titled “We Are Watching a Slow-Moving Coup.”
 Or as the Federalist declared the same day: “Yes, Democrats Are Trying To Steal The Election In Michigan, Wisconsin, And Pennsylvania.”

 It’s a thread of coverage and commentary rooted in conspiratorial thinking — but also in a thriving business model.
-While many Trump voters accept the inevitability of a Biden presidency, “the energy in conservative media is around the twenty million people in Trump’s base who believe the election was stolen,” said Chris Balfe, CEO of Red Seat Ventures, which helps conservative personalities such as Megyn Kelly and Nancy Grace build their own Web, podcast and other digital platforms.
+While many Trump voters accept the inevitability of a Biden presidency, “the energy in conservative media is around the 20 million people in Trump’s base who believe the election was stolen,” said Chris Balfe, CEO of Red Seat Ventures, which helps conservative personalities such as Megyn Kelly and Nancy Grace build their own Web, podcast and other digital platforms.

 Is election night broken?
 TV news stuck to old routines amid voting upheaval — and confusion followed.

-Small cable outlets like One America News Network and Newsmax have turned their refusal to call the election into a new branding strategy, while the primetime opinion hosts on Fox News have played up anecdotal, and often baseless, claims of voter fraud.
+Small cable outlets like One America News Network and Newsmax have turned their refusal to call the election into a new branding strategy, while the prime-time opinion hosts on Fox News have played up anecdotal, and often baseless, claims of voter fraud.
 This, even as the federal Cybersecurity and Infrastructure Security Agency said last week that “the November 3rd election was the most secure in American history.”

-These conservative outlets have also given ample coverage to the longshot legal maneuverings of the Trump campaign, even it has abandoned some of its challenges and endured a series of judicial defeats.
+These conservative outlets have also given ample coverage to the long-shot legal maneuverings of the Trump campaign, even as it has abandoned some of its challenges and endured a series of judicial defeats.

-One America News, which has been trumpeted by the president as an alternative to Fox, went to far as to expunge from its website a routine just-the-facts wire-service story that quoted Biden asserting that his victory was secure.
+One America News, which has been trumpeted by the president as an alternative to Fox, went so far as to expunge from its website a routine just-the-facts wire-service story that quoted Biden asserting that his victory was secure.

-Rather than covering legal developments and voting audits as impartial journalistic observers, outlets like Newsmax have all but heralded the outcome that they are hoping for: a Trump victory.
+Rather than covering legal developments and voting audits as impartial journalistic observers, outlets such as Newsmax have all but heralded the outcome that they are hoping for: a Trump victory.
 “We think he’s been a great president, and we’d like to see him have a second term,” Newsmax CEO Chris Ruddy said during a segment on his network on Tuesday — though, he added, “We’re also encouraging the president to begin the possibility of a transition.”

 Ruddy boasted that Newsmax is “one of the only major networks not to call the election,” telling viewers that the network is waiting for states to certify the election results and “see what the final result is.”